What's Your New Years Resolution?

 Make resolutions that you think you can keep.
 If, for example, your aim is to exercise more frequently, schedule 2 or 3 classes a week instead of 5.
 If you would like to eat healthier, try replacing dessert with something else you enjoy, like fruit or yogurt, instead of seeing your diet as a form of punishment.

 Change one behaviour at a time Unhealthy behaviours develop over the course of time.
 So, replacing unhealthy behaviours with healthy ones requires time.
 Don’t get overwhelmed and think that you have to reassess everything in your life.
 Instead, work toward changing one thing at a time.

 Talk about it

 Share your experiences with family and friends.
 Consider joining a support group to reach your goals, such as a workout class or a group of co-workers quitting smoking.
 Having someone to share your struggles and successes with makes your journey to a healthier lifestyle that much easier and less intimidating.

 Don’t beat yourself up

 Perfection is unattainable.
 Remember that minor missteps when reaching your goals are completely normal and OK.
 Don’t give up completely because you ate a brownie and broke your diet, or skipped classes for a week because you were busy.
 Everyone has ups and downs; resolve to recover from your mistakes and get back on track.

-Accepting help from those who care about you and will listen strengthens your resilience and ability to manage stress caused by your resolution.
+Ask for support Accepting help from those who care about you and will listen strengthens your resilience and ability to manage stress caused by your resolution.
 If you feel overwhelmed or unable to meet your goals on your own, consider seeking professional help.
 Psychologists are uniquely trained to understand the connection between the mind and body.
 They can offer strategies as to how to adjust your goals so that they are attainable, as well as help you change unhealthy behaviours and address emotional issues.